-These proxy materials are furnished in connection with the solicitation by the Board of Directors of Cross Country Healthcare, Inc. ("Cross Country," "the Company," "our," "we," or "us"), a Delaware corporation, of proxies to be voted at our 2004 Annual Meeting of Stockholders (the "Annual Meeting") or at any adjournment or postponement thereof.
+These proxy materials are furnished in connection with the solicitation by the Board of Directors of Cross Country Healthcare, Inc. ("Cross Country," "the Company," "our," "we," or "us"), a Delaware corporation, of proxies to be voted at our 2005 Annual Meeting of Stockholders (the "Annual Meeting") or at any adjournment or postponement thereof.

-You are invited to attend our Annual Meeting on May 11, 2004, beginning at 9:00 a.m.
+You are invited to attend our Annual Meeting on Wednesday, May 11, 2005, beginning at 9:00 a.m.
 Eastern Daylight Time at the offices of Proskauer Rose LLP at 1585 Broadway, New York, New York 10036-8299.
-This Proxy Statement, form of proxy and voting instructions are being mailed to our stockholders on or about April 12, 2004.
+This Proxy Statement, form of proxy and voting instructions are being mailed to our stockholders on or about April 11, 2005.

 Stockholders Entitled to Vote.
-Persons holding shares of Cross Country's common stock, par value \$.0001 per share (the "Common Stock"), at the close of business on March 15, 2004, the record date for the Annual Meeting, are entitled to receive notice of and to vote their shares at the Annual Meeting.
-As of that date, there were 31,978,121 shares of Common Stock outstanding.
+Persons holding shares of Cross Country's common stock, par value \$.0001 per share (the "Common Stock"), at the close of business on March 15, 2005, the record date for the Annual Meeting, are entitled to receive notice of and to vote their shares at the Annual Meeting.
+As of that date, there were 32,234,573 shares of Common Stock outstanding.
 Each share of Common Stock is entitled to one vote on each matter properly brought before the Annual Meeting.

 Proxies.
 Your vote is important.
 Stockholders of record may vote their proxies by marking the appropriate boxes on the enclosed proxy card and by signing, dating and returning the card in the enclosed envelope.
-You may revoke your proxy and reclaim your right to vote up to and including the day of the Annual Meeting by giving written notice of revocation to the Inspectors of Election, timely delivering a valid, later-dated proxy or voting by ballot at the Annual Meeting.
+You may revoke your proxy and reclaim your right to vote up to and including the day of the Annual Meeting by giving written notice of revocation to the Company (to the attention of the Inspectors of Election), timely delivering a valid, later-dated proxy or voting by ballot at the Annual Meeting.